nesWest/Wests-Maya-Module/readme.txt

 I will try and outline any complex processes in this read me through documentation.

 Installation
-1. Replace PathToModule in .config with correct path
+1. Drag and Drop DRAG_INTO_MAYA.py into a Running Maya Window
-2. Drag and Drop DRAG_INTO_MAYA.py into a running maya repo
+2. Choose Shelf Tools to install

 TODO:
 make config file